 Through education, advocacy and action, our Climate & Energy committee seeks to increase energy efficiency, reduce energy waste, and develop renewable energy sources.
 By reducing our reliance on fossil fuels, we can help avert the dangers of climate change.
-A few of our highlights for this year include:
+A few of our 2019 highlights include:

 Inspiring teamwork and partnerships to expand and preserve Saratoga’s urban forest.
-We all benefit from trees: they increase property values, reduce water pollution, improve air quality, support wildlife, enhance people’s quality of life, and provide an aesthetically pleasing homage to Saratoga’s vibrant history.
-Just a few of our accomplishments this year include:
+We all benefit from a dense cover of trees throughout out City: they increase property values, reduce water pollution, improve air quality, support wildlife, enhance people’s quality of life, and provide an aesthetically pleasing homage to Saratoga’s vibrant history.
+Just a few of our accomplishments in 2019 include:

 - Serve as a resource for other towns and cities working to expand their urban forest

 Conserving resources and keeping “trash” out of landfills through education and opportunities for our community to actively participate in easy and innovative ways to minimize household waste.
-Our Zero Waste committee had a big year in 2018, with the expansion of our popular Saratoga Recycles Day and the initiation of a new program.
-Just a few highlights from 2018 include:
+Just a few highlights from 2019 include:

-- Saratoga Recycles Day: recycled over 26 tons of electronics; collected tons of clothing and textiles; collected bikes, sleeping bags, blankets, clothing, and notions to be used to benefit local non-profits
+- Saratoga Recycles Day: recycled over 13 tons of electronics; collected clothing, textiles, bikes, sleeping bags, blankets, clothing, and notions to be used to benefit local non-profits

 Sustainable Saratoga supports “smart” development policies that reduce environmental impacts and make our community more livable for everyone.
-We want to help realize Saratoga’s “City in the Country” vision.
-There are so many aspects of development that we keep informed about including housing, alternative transportation, parking, and protecting our natural areas.
-Here are a few advocacy efforts we led this year:
+We focus on sustainability issues related to alternative transportation, parking, and protecting our natural areas.
+Here are a few advocacy efforts we led in 2019:

-- Alternative transportation: we asked the City Council to move forward with the process of installing bike lanes on Lake Avenue to create a safer, bike-friendly community will encourage people to bike rather than drive.
+- Alternative transportation: we supported the downtown connector of the Saratoga Greenbelt Trail, the installation of bike lanes on Lake Avenue and the Henry Street Pilot program to create a safer, bike-friendly community will encourage people to bike rather than drive.

-Sustainable Saratoga was busy in 2018 and is planning for an exciting 2019 that will offer even more opportunities to make a difference in our community.
-Read more about our 2018 achievements and our plans for 2019 (coming soon!)
+Sustainable Saratoga was busy in 2019 and is planning for an exciting 2020 that will offer even more opportunities to make a difference in our community.
+Read more about our 2019 achievements and our plans for 2020.